 This guide summarises the food you should be careful not to eat when pregnant.
 It is always a good idea to consult with your preferred doctors for medical advice if you are unsure about what you eat, have eaten, or would like to keep eating through your pregnancy.

-The food you were eating before your pregnancy may not be adequate when you're growing a little one.
+The food you were eating before your pregnancy may not be adequate when you're growing a child.
 With a healthy diet, you should gain an additional 7kg to 18kg of weight during pregnancy.
 If you are carrying twins, you could gain upwards of 16 to 20kg.
 This additional weight includes your fully grown child, a placenta, amniotic fluids, an expanded uterus, maternal breast tissue, maternal blood, other fluids in maternal tissue, maternal fat, and nutrient stores.

 Switch simple carbs for nutrient-rich complex carbs.

 Refined carbs like white bread and white rice are processed and stripped of most of their natural nutrients, fibre, vitamins and minerals.
 When you find out that you are pregnant, you should trade some of these everyday foods for brown bread, dried beans, peas, or potatoes baked or steamed in their skins.
 They are a source of complex carbs that provide more nutrition and less damaging blood sugar level changes.

 Also known as Vitamin B9, folic acid helps you produce new red blood cells to support you during pregnancy and birth.
 It also helps your child develop a healthy central nervous system.
 Low folic acid intake during pregnancy can cause neural tube defects in the brain, spine or spinal cord which can lead to paralysis at birth.
 Naturally occurring folic acid can be found in dark leafy vegetables like spinach, kale, romaine lettuce and collard greens.
 You can ask your doctor for supplementary folic acid tablets if you are particularly concerned about skull and spinal defects.